Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/README.md

 Anomaly Detection on FashionMNIST Dataset

 # Overview:
 This repository showcases my project on anomaly detection within the FashionMNIST dataset, featuring both a baseline model and a state-of-the-art (SOTA) model.
-This project was developed for the **Deep Learning** course within my Master’s program in Artificial Intelligence and Robotics at [Sapienza University of Rome](https://www.uniroma1.it/it/pagina-strutturale/home).
+This project was developed for the **DEEP LEARNING** course within my Master’s program in Artificial Intelligence and Robotics at [Sapienza University of Rome](https://www.uniroma1.it/it/pagina-strutturale/home).

 <h1>Task Description:</h1>